 Known for their versatility and durability, pole barns make an extraordinary asset for almost any use.
-While pole barns require relatively little maintenance compared to other building types, they should be protected against harsh winter weather.
+While pole barns require relatively little maintenance compared to other building types, they should be protected against the harsh winter weather that comes with living in Iowa and the rest of the Midwest.
 Just a little preparation can dramatically increase the lifespan of pole barns and maximize their utility.
 Below are four simple strategies to protect your pole barn from the elements and extend its lifespan.

 The best way to protect any building, including pole barns, is simply conducting year-round maintenance.
 Small problems, such as occasional leaks, unsealed doors and windows, and dents in the siding, can grow over time into serious structural damage.
 While small problems are relatively easy and cheap to repair, larger structural damage is far more expensive and time consuming, potentially putting the building out of commission for an extended period.